philc/book-notes/how to travel - school of life.md

     away against the backdrop of the Southern Alps or the Singapore Strait.
 We want to be patient and warm around them.
 We see the broader outlines of their lives.
 We'd like to tell them in franker, more direct terms how fond we are of them."
+  * "The family holiday has little to do with the destination or the thrills of the itinerary: it lies in the capacity of a trip to cement the bonds of affection between family members; in the power of a trip to make a family."
 * How to choose a destination (chap 1)
   * "Every destination has a character: that is, it emphasizes and promotes a particular aspect of human nature."